On Khovanov-Seidel quiver algebras and bordered Floer homology: Khovanov-Seidel Hom algebras and bimodules

 Perturbing the symplectic structure slightly, we can ensure that the vanishing cycles (which are Hamiltonian isotopic loops in $\pi_S^{-1}(-1)\simeq \mathbb{C}^*$) are mutually transverse and intersect in a suitable manner (i.e., they pairwise intersect in exactly two points, and the intersection points are arranged in a configuration which forces the vanishing of higher products on Floer complexes within the ordered collection).

-The Floer complexes which determine morphisms from $Q_i^S$ to $Q_j^S$ whenever $i>j$ then have rank 2, while by definition these morphism spaces have rank 1 for $i=j$ and 0 for $i<j$~\cite{SeidelVCM}.
+The Floer complexes which determine morphisms from $Q_i^S$ to $Q_j^S$ in the directed Fukaya category then have rank 2 whenever $i>j$, while by definition these morphism spaces have rank 1 for $i=j$ and 0 for $i<j$~\cite{SeidelVCM}.
 (Note: our ordering convention for bases of arcs is the opposite of Seidel's.)
 Moreover, an easy calculation in Floer homology then shows that is isomorphic to $B^{Kh}$ (viewing both as $A_\infty$-algebras, in which $m_n$ happens to vanish for $n\neq 2$).
 The categories of modules over $\mathcal{F}(\pi_S)$ and $B^{Kh}$ are therefore equivalent.

 In fact, the $B^{Kh}$-module $P_k^{Kh}$ has a geometric counterpart via this equivalence, namely a Lagrangian sphere $P_k^S$ in $S$ which projects under $\pi_S$ to a line segment connecting two consecutive points of $\Delta$.
 Indeed, $P_k^S$ intersects $Q_{k-1}^S$ and $Q_k^S$ in one point each, and is disjoint from the other $Q_i^S$; it is then not hard to check that $\bigoplus_i \mathrm{Hom}_{\mathcal{F}(\pi_S)}(Q_i^S, P_k^S)\simeq P_k^{Kh}$ as an $A_\infty$-module over $B^S\simeq B^{Kh}$).
 See Chapter 20 of \cite{SeidelBook} for more about the symplectic geometry of~$S$.